carpentries/amy/docs/users_guide/admin_index.md

 ![Trainees link under More menu](images/trainees_menu.png)

+![All trainees page](images/all_trainees.png)

+The colour of each item represents its state:
+* Green: Passed
+* Blue: Asked to repeat
+* Yellow: Not evaluated yet
+* Red: Failed

-Hover over any progress to see more information about it.
+Hover over any item to see more information about it, including its state, date, and any notes.

 Click on the plus sign next to a trainee's progress to track a new step for that trainee.
 Click on the "information" or "pencil" icon at the right of each row to view or edit the trainee's profile.

-![All trainees page](images/all_trainees.png)

 Each person's individual record also has a line for Instructor Training Progress.

+![AMY checkout progress in instructor profile](images/instructor_training_progress.png)

 Again, hover over any item to see more information, or click the plus sign to add another item.

-![AMY checkout progress in instructor profile](images/instructor_training_progress.png)

 #### Adding checkout progress one by one